jamiefdhurst/vagrant-dev/README.md

 ##Support

+This environment currently supports either Apache2 or Nginx.
+Each provisioner includes the following software:
+* PHP 5.3 (Ubuntu LTS latest)
+* MySQL
+* ZSH (including oh-my-zsh)
+* Composer

+##Environments

-This environment currently supports either Apache2 or nginx.
-Check in the Vagrantfile and uncomment one of the following lines:
+To run either Apache or Nginx, check in the Vagrantfile and uncomment one of the following lines:

 ```ruby
 # Uncomment as necessary for apache2 or nginx